TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 | Other                   |      2194 |
 | Forum                   |       405 |
 | Prose/Lyrical           |       276 |

-In both rounds, the number of predicted texts per category was excatly the same.

 |                         |    X-GENRE (percentages)|
 |:------------------------|-----------:|